Carl Pei: His net worth and all about the man behind OnePlus, Nothing

 What is the net worth of Carl Pei?

 The net worth of Carl Pei is unknown.
-Some media reports suggest that his net worth can be between USD 5 million to USD 10 million.
+Some media reports suggest that his net worth can be between USD 5 million (INR 41 crore approx.) to USD 10 million (INR 82 crore approx.).
 Although there is no confirmation of the same, a detailed look at the sales figures and the success of the two companies he has helmed gives an idea about his wealth.

 Everything about Carl Pei and his businesses